TrojanGYM: A Detector-in-the-Loop LLM for Adaptive RTL Hardware Trojan Insertion: Experimental Setup

 \section{Experimental Setup}

 \textbf{LLM Setup} \cite{faruque2025unleashing} uses three different LLMs to test their framework's Trojan generation and insertion capabilities: GPT-4, Gemini-1.5-pro, and LLaMA-3.1-70B.
 In our framework, we also use the same models to allow for direct comparison, although we use the more advanced versions available at the time of running the experiments.
 We stick with GPT-4 rather than switching to GPT-5, as GPT-5 has strong safeguards against malicious requests and would refuse to generate a Trojan or insert it into a provided design.
 Rather than Gemini-1.5-pro, we use the more advanced Gemini-2.5-Pro, and rather than LLaMA-3.1-70B, we instead use the LLaMA-3.3-70B version.
+Additionally, we go further and also test the capabilities of Claude Opus 4.5, a fourth LLM.

 \textbf{Baseline Designs} Again, to allow for direct comparison, we use the same baseline Trojan-free designs as in \cite{faruque2025unleashing}.
 This means we have three initial designs: a relatively complex Advanced Encryption Standard (AES-128) RTL design, a less complex Universal Asynchronous Receiver Transmitter (UART) RTL design, and a simple Static Random Access Memory (SRAM) RTL design.
+We go further and also use a custom RISC-V design to show that TrojanGYM is scalable and can be used with larger designs as well.

 \textbf{Robust-GNN4TJ Setup.} The original GNN4TJ framework cannot reliably detect LLM-generated HT designs, often leading to misclassification or inference timeouts.
 To enable a fair and stable evaluation, we introduce \textit{Robust-GNN4TJ}, which improves graph extraction, training robustness, and prediction reliability through the following modifications: